 Companies that do not manufacture products can profit from exporting by providing wholesale and distribution services.

-Another answer to “Why bother to export?” is that exporting adds to the knowledge and skills of everyone in a company who does it.
-Doing business in a market that’s beyond one’s borders can have a transformational effect on its practitioners.
-The experience of forming new relationships, getting up close and personal with another culture, figuring out how to meet the needs of others, and learning how to be inventive in addressing new business challenges not only is personally rewarding; it also leads to improvements in products and makes companies stronger in whatever market they compete.
+Another answer to “Why bother to export?” is that exporting adds to the knowledge and skills of everyone in a company.
+Doing business in a market that’s beyond one’s borders can transform its practitioners.
+The experience of forming new relationships, getting up close and personal with another culture, figuring out how to meet the needs of others, and learning how to address new business challenges is personally rewarding.
+It also leads to improvements in products and services and makes companies stronger in whichever markets they compete.